This post was updated on 26 June 2019 to include updated information.

 #7 You Can’t Cancel Your Credit Card Now… So Expect To Be Slapped With Membership Fees

-If you’ve signed for instalment plans spanning several years, you should be aware that you cannot cancel that credit card in that period, which means you will likely have to pay its membership fees.
+If you’ve signed for instalment plans spanning several years, you should be aware that you cannot cancel this credit card during that period, which means you will likely have to pay its membership fees.
 This is, of course, another way that the banks can earn revenue from you, their customers.
 Other options which you may find no longer being available to you would include not being able to cancel a credit card if you are being charged a late payment.

 In some occasions, if you continue being a good customer or have spent a sizeable portion on other purchases on the card, they may still waive these fees.
 But don’t bank on it.